coderefinery/manuals/roles-overview.md

 ### Expert helper

 Expert helpers are generalists who don't have other assigned roles.
-Thanks to HackMD and breakout rooms, they have plenty to do.

 * All-around generalist who assists wherever is needed
-* Answers questions in HackMD
+* Answers questions in notes document
-* Supports team leaders in breakout rooms: rotates between breakout rooms and checks how things are going
+* Supports team leaders
 * Identifies important issues and raises them to the instructors, "voice of the audience"
 * More info: {doc}`expert-helpers`

 ### Behind the scenes

-#### HackMD manager
+#### Notes manager

-The HackMD manager closely watches HackMD to keep it organized and by reading it in detail, can serve as the "voice of the audience" to the instructors.
+The notes manager closely watches notes document to keep it organized and by reading it in detail, can serve as the "voice of the audience" to the instructors.